 - Sprinkle flaked dulse over a baked potato to amp up the flavor of a classic.

-You can also add any vegetables you want to my vegan chickpea tuna salad recipe.
-Celery, and yellow onion, for example, are a must.
+You can add any vegetables to my vegan chickpea tuna salad recipe.
+Celery, and green onions, for example, are a must.
 But feel free to add any chopped vegetables you enjoy, like red peppers, or many people add capers as well.

-For instance, I make a Vegan Curry Chickpea Sandwich Spread recipe seasoned with curry powder.
-You can also add fresh dill to give it a more Mediterranean flair or spice it up with red pepper flakes and chili powder.
+For instance, I make a vegan curry chickpea sandwich spread seasoned with curry powder.
+You can add fresh dill to give it a Mediterranean flair or spice it up with red pepper flakes and chili powder.
 The choice is yours.

-In an attempt to avoid bread, I often serve chickpea tuna salad inside a carved-out tomato.
-All you need is a large, hothouse tomato and a paring knife.
+If avoiding bread, serve chickpea tuna salad inside a carved-out tomato.
+All you need is a large, hot house tomato and a paring knife.

 Then, gently cut the top off the tomato, and about ¼ inch from the outside of the tomato, carve around the inside.
 Next, use a spoon to scoop out any excess tomato flesh, and add heaping spoonfuls of chickpea tuna salad.